chenlong828/deploy_utility/salt/hadoop/readme.md

 ---------------------
 As we have not deployed a zookeeper cluster, we just use the only 1 zookeeper provided by hbase, remember in the production environment, we should provide at least 3-7 zookeeper server in our environment.

-> salt 'hadoop*' state.sls hbase-conf
+> salt 'hadoop*' state.sls hadoop.hbase-conf

 Then we can start our hbase cluster:

+> salt 'hadoop*' cmd.run zkServer.sh start

 > salt 'hadoop-master' cmd.run start-hbase.sh